lbormann/darts-caller/README.md

 Sets a specific voice-pack as caller.
 On start the application displays a list of installed voice-packs; copy the name of chosen one and paste it here.
 By default this is 'None' meaning the application chooses a random caller (voice-pack).

-Default: Empty

 Side note: You can change the caller/voice-pack anytime in the web-caller.

 #### *`-R / --random_caller`*

 The application will randomly choose a voice-pack.
 If you use this functionality, the application only considers most recent version of a voice-pack by finding its highest version number by name.
 Example: 'en-US-Joey-Male-v3'.
 Because there is no voice-pack with name 'en-US-Joey-Male-v4', version is 'v3' (en-US-Joey-Male-v3).
-By default this is '1'.

 - '0' = random caller deactivated (instead use -C to set your favorite caller)
 - '1' = random caller for every match-start
 - '2' = random caller for every leg

-Default: 1
+Default: '1'

-Possible values: 0 | 1 | 2

 #### *`-RL / --random_caller_language`*

 Filters randomly chosen voice-pack by its language.
-'0' means no filtering (every language).
-By default this is '1' (english).

 - '0' = every language
 - '1' = english